Flat Fee Landlord

 Fair Housing Limits on Sharing

-The concern with landlord review of specific screening details is this: if a landlord sees an applicant's name, national origin, or other protected class indicators alongside credit scores, and then rejects an otherwise-qualified applicant, the landlord has created a Fair Housing liability even if the intent was neutral.
+The concern with landlord review of specific screening details is straightforward: if a landlord sees an applicant name, national origin indicators, or other protected class information alongside screening details, and then rejects an otherwise-qualified applicant, the landlord has created a Fair Housing liability even if the intent was entirely neutral.
+Intent is not required for a Fair Housing violation — disparate impact (a policy that disproportionately affects a protected class) is sufficient.

-The safest framework: property managers establish the qualifying criteria with the landlord upfront (credit minimum, income requirement, rental history standards), then evaluate every applicant against those criteria consistently.
-The manager's recommendation to the landlord is "qualified" or "not qualified" with the specific qualifying criterion cited.
+The safest framework: property managers establish the qualifying criteria with the landlord upfront (credit minimum, income requirement, rental history standards, criminal history policy), then evaluate every applicant against those criteria consistently.
+The manager recommendation to the landlord is "qualified" or "not qualified" with the specific qualifying criterion cited.
 The landlord approves the criteria, not the individual applicant.

 The Right Level of Landlord Oversight

 The right level of oversight is criterion-level, not applicant-level.
-You set the standards: minimum credit score, income multiple, rental history requirements, criminal history policy.
-Your manager applies those standards consistently to every applicant.
-You receive a recommendation with the qualifying basis documented.
+You set the standards: minimum credit score, income multiple, rental history requirements, criminal history policy, pet policy, and any other objective qualification criteria.
+Your manager applies those standards consistently to every applicant and provides you with a recommendation that documents the qualifying basis.

 Approval Processes That Work

 At Flat Fee Landlord, we establish clear qualification criteria with every landlord before we list — and we apply those criteria consistently to every applicant.
-Get your free rental analysis.
+Our screening includes credit, income verification, rental history (we contact every previous landlord), employment verification, and background check.
+We document every decision and provide adverse action notices when required.
+Get your free rental analysis for your Northern Virginia or Houston property.
+See our tenant placement process, guarantees, and landlord reviews.

 • 2,000+